trpc/trpc/README.md

 ## Merging routers

 Writing all API-code in your code in the same file is a bad idea.
-It's easy to merge routes with other routes.
-Thanks to TypeScript 4.1 template literal types we can also prefix the routes without breaking type safety.
+It's easy to merge procedures with other procedures.
+Thanks to TypeScript 4.1 template literal types we can also prefix the procedures without breaking type safety.

 <details><summary>Example code</summary>